On the Prym map of degree 4 cyclic covers of hyperelliptic curves

-The aim of this section is to study \'etale degree 4 cyclic covers of a genus 2 curve $H$ from the perspective of Weierstrass points of $H$.
-We start by recalling the main facts from the theory of covers of hyperelliptic curves that can be found in \cite[Chapter 5.2.2.]{MR2964027}.
+The aim of this section is to study \'etale degree 4 cyclic covers of a hyperelliptic curve $H$ of genus $g$ from the perspective of Weierstrass points of $H$.
+We start by recalling the main facts from the theory of double covers of hyperelliptic curves that can be found in \cite[Chapter 5.2.2.]{MR2964027}.

 \begin{lem}

 Let $H$ be a hyperelliptic curve of genus $g$ and $W = \{w_1,\ldots,w_{2g+2}\}$ be the set of its Weierstrass points.

 \begin{itemize} \item[i)] For any point $\eta \in JH[2]$ there exist two disjoint subsets $A_+, A_- \subset \{1,\ldots,2g+2\}$ of equal cardinality such that \item[ii)] For any $A \subset \{1,\ldots,2g+2\}$ with $|A| = g+1$ the following equality holds in $\Pic(H)^{g+1}:$ \end{itemize} In particular, for $g = 2$, any two-torsion point of $JH$ is given by $\mathcal{O}_H(w_i - w_j)$ for some $i,j$. \end{lem}